cybalex/oauth_server/README.md

 [![Coverage](https://codecov.io/gh/cybalex/oauth_server/branch/master/graph/badge.svg)](https://codecov.io/gh/cybalex/oauth_server)

-This microservice provides only authentication (issues tokens).
-It is supposed that this microservice will use the same DB as the application, which endpoints are to be secured with oauth.
-So it is needed to setup oauth client on the application side.
+This microservice provides only authentication functional.
+This microservice should use the same DB as the application.
+To use this microservice You will probably need to set up oauth client on the application side.

 Installation
 ----